United States soccer league system: Semi-professional and amateur leagues

 For many years, there were two leagues that acted as an unofficial lower division.
 The United Soccer League ran the W-League from 1995 to 2015.
 The Women's Premier Soccer League (WPSL) was founded in 1998.
 Almost immediately following the demise of the W-League, United Women's Soccer was founded with orphan W-League teams and WPSL breakaways.
 UWS then formed a U23 reserve league, UWS2, in early 2020.
+The USL announced the revival of their amateur women's league as USL W League in June 2021, called by USL as "pre-professional", which began play in 2022.